vranki/ExtPlane-Panel/README.md

 * **Load Profile** loads any given panel profile from disk.

 * **App Settings** has various settings for the application:
- - IP address of the X-Plane machine
+ - IP address or hostname of the X-Plane machine
  - Fullscreen
  - Screen rotation
  - Simulated connection - Use for testing new instruments without real X-Plane connection